seanemoon/hexagons/README.md

 ## Overview
 This project is the intersection of my interest in learning SDL2 and modern OpenGL with my interest in creating dynamic visualizations.
+It is a work in progress (currently only drawing one hexagon to the screen).

 ## Planned Visualizations
 + Conway's Game of Life.